Variable Life Insurance Explained: Investment Risks and Returns

 Ideal Candidates for Variable Life

 High-income earners seeking tax-advantaged investing after maxing out retirement accounts benefit most from variable life.
-If you've contributed the maximum to your 401(k), IRA, and other tax-advantaged accounts but still want tax-deferred growth, variable life provides additional capacity.
+For 2026, the 401(k) employee contribution limit is $24,500 (plus an $8,000 catch-up at age 50+), and the IRA limit is $7,500 (with a $1,100 catch-up).
+If you've contributed the maximum to those accounts but still want tax-deferred growth, variable life provides additional capacity.
+See how life insurance compares as an investment before committing.

 Pincher's Pro Tip